boazbk/tcs/lec_16_randomized_alg.md

 It is quite likely that even a deterministic algorithm will fail if this happens.

 So, in practical terms, a probabilistic algorithm is just as good as a deterministic one.
-But it is still a theoretically fascinating question whether probabilistic algorithms actually yield more power, or is it the case that for any computational problem that can be solved by probabilistic algorithm, there is a deterministic algorithm with nearly the same performance.^[This question does have some significance to practice, since  hardware that generates  high quality randomness at speed is nontrivial to construct.]
+But it is still a theoretically fascinating question whether randomized algorithms actually yield more power, or is it the case that for any computational problem that can be solved by probabilistic algorithm, there is a deterministic algorithm with nearly the same performance.^[This question does have some significance to practice, since  hardware that generates  high quality randomness at speed is nontrivial to construct.]
 For example, we will see in [maxcutex](){.ref} that there is in fact a deterministic algorithm that can cut at least $m/2$ edges in an $m$-edge graph.
 We will discuss this question in generality   in  future lectures.
 For now, let us see a couple of  examples where randomization leads to algorithms that are better in some sense than what the known deterministic algorithms.